DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/2016-10-23-a-look-at-low-cost-tap-aggregation.markdown

 - How-to
 - Python
 ---
-A while ago I have a project come up, that required traffic capture from a number of sources, thus an adventure into possible solutions was born.
+A while ago, I had a project that required capturing traffic from a number of sources, thus an adventure into possible solutions was born.

 ## Why do we want to capture traffic?